Advanced-computer-lab-2024/CariGo/README.md

 - **/getTitles :**
 - **/openActivity/:id :** a PATCH function used to set an activity's status to open by its id
 - **/shareActivity/:id :** a GET function used to share an activity by its id
-- **/BookActivity/:ActivityId :** a POST function used to book a certain activity by its id
-- **/MyActivityBookings :** a GET function used to show the logged in tourist all their booked activities
 - **/CancelActivityBooking :** a PATCH function used to cancel a booked activity as long as it has not started
 - **/readActivitiesByIds :** a GET function used to read multiple itineraries by the string of ids provided in the query